sofia819/ffxiv-map-link/README.md

 #### Notes

 -   If the filter is empty or if all filter entries are disabled, it will watch all of the messages
+-   Player name of `Forename Surname` is expected
+-   This has only been tested on the Global EN version

 ## Commands